fbscript

 1. Financial Stability

-Every year, people relocate to Australia in order to earn a better income due to the higher cost of living.
-Australia’s economy is continuously peaking for the last ten to fifteen years.
+Every year, people relocate to Australia for a better income due to the higher cost of living.
+Australia’s economy has been continuously peaking for the last ten to fifteen years.
 It helps you to reach financial independence and stability.

 2. Permanent Residency

-One can apply for permanent residency after meeting certain prerequisites.
-They are provided with amenities equivalent to those provided to Australian citizens, including health benefits.
+One can apply for permanent residency after meeting particular prerequisites.
+They get amenities equivalent to those offered to Australian citizens, including health benefits.
 Children born in Australia can get PR even if their parents do not have PR.

 3. Career Opportunity